The Research Companion

 I am a Social Psychologist by background, working from a Critical and Community perspective.
 I take a constructivist approach to teaching (outlined in more detail here) and the majority of my work is based on enabling healthcare practitioners worldwide to find, appraise, synthesise and apply evidence to their practice in ways that aim to empower communities and practitioners alike.

 I have a BA in Social Psychology (Sussex University), and a PhD is in Applied Human Psychology (Aston University).
 My PhD focused on the effects of sexually explicit material.
-I have lectured at a number of UK universities (including Aston, Open University and University College London), specialising in evidence based healthcare, and understanding research methodologies (both qualitative and quantitative).
+I have lectured (both face-to-face and distance learning) at a number of UK universities (including Aston University 1993-1997, Open University 1999-2001, and University College London 1999-2014), specialising in evidence based healthcare, and understanding research methodologies (both qualitative and quantitative).

-My research has covered topics within the area of sexual health, including a community-based study of women involved in street sex work; assessing advice giving in the media; epidemiological research on sexual functioning; and modernising sexual health services.
+My research has covered topics within the area of sex and relationships health, including a community-based study of women involved in street sex work; assessing advice giving in the media; epidemiological research on sexual functioning; modernising sexual health services and identifying the needs of partners of women who have miscarried.

-I have also supervised postgraduate and doctoral research focusing on improving maternity services for mothers and fathers (in the UK, Uganda, Tanzania, Pakistan and Ghana); evaluating the delivery of youth sex education programmes (in South Africa, Thailand and Tanzania); assessing support services for new parents (UK and Uganda); and evaluating community involvement in HIV research (Uganda, South Africa).
+I have also supervised postgraduate and doctoral research focusing on improving maternity services for mothers and fathers (in the UK, Uganda, Tanzania, Pakistan and Ghana); evaluating the delivery of youth sex education programmes (in South Africa, Thailand and Tanzania); assessing support services for parents/carers (UK, Bangladesh, Antigua and Uganda); and evaluating community involvement in HIV research (Uganda, South Africa).

 In 2003 The Guardian described me as “Britain’s first scientific evidence-based agony aunt”.
 For the past decade I have applied my teaching and research in sex and relationships health by working as an Agony Aunt on magazines such as Grazia, Bliss, Sugar, Beauty Zambia, Men’s Health and More!
 And presenting advice programmes for BBC 5 Live and the World Service.
 I have also advised the World Service Trust on their HIV, sexual and reproductive health programming worldwide.